cameronbracken/hydrodata/README.md

-hydrodata
+hydromet
 =========

-One stop shop for hydrologic data in R. Hydrologic data means any data involved in the water cycle so can include but is not limited to:
+One stop shop for hydrology and meteorology data in R. Data may include but are not limited to:

 - Streamflow (natural and regulated)
 - Precipitation (including snow)